Fatbirder's Top 1000 Birding Websites

 White admiral

-As I entered a meadow on the forest's outskirts, I spotted two Black Hairstreaks and two Purple Hairstreaks around the edge of the meadow.
+Venturing into a meadow on the forest’s outskirts, I recorded two Black Hairstreaks (Satyrium pruni) and two Purple Hairstreaks (Favonius quercus) along the edge of the clearing—a spectacular display of woodland and meadow butterflies.

 Purple hairstreak